 How does the teenage brain differ from the adult brain?
 What is stress and how does it affect our bodies and minds?
 What coping mechanisms can young people use to achieve mental wellbeing?
 Our Healthy Minds workshop answers these questions and aims to help youth achieve both short and long-term mental wellbeing in a positive, non-triggering space.
-We explore mindfulness, journaling, recognizing and expressing emotions, and building positive support networks to provide participants with tools to develop coping skills, resilience, and positive mental health.
+We explore mindfulness, journalling, recognizing and expressing emotions, and building positive support networks to provide participants with tools to develop coping skills, resilience, and positive mental health.

 Our experiential leadership workshop explores qualities of a good leader, the different challenges leaders might face, and how we can communicate in order to lead effectively.
 We discover different leadership styles through a series of challenges in which participants take a leadership role to guide the team through the challenge.
 Through these challenges, we discuss qualities of good leaders and how they might be able to apply these qualities to grow into confident leaders themselves.

-Right to be Heard
+Right to be Heard (1-2 hours)

 Youth have the right to be heard, the right to participate and the right to share opinions.
 Developing this awareness brings the confidence to share knowledge and become active members in their communities.
 The workshop focuses on the value of participating and sharing opinions in our communities, exploring places where we can express ourselves and be heard, and potential obstacles.

 Youth Empowering Youth (12 hours, 2 days)